Bill Lawrence (TV producer): Career

 In 2013, Lawrence was involved with three shows that made it to series.
-He co-created and executive produces the TBS sitcom Ground Floor with Greg Malins.
-He is also an executive producer of the Fox sitcom Surviving Jack and the NBC sitcom Undateable.
+He co-created and executive produced the TBS sitcom Ground Floor with Greg Malins; and was also an executive producer of the Fox sitcom Surviving Jack and the NBC sitcom Undateable.
 After running two seasons, Ground Floor was cancelled.
 In 2014, Lawrence and four other cast members from Undateable did a standup comedy tour to promote the show.
 Undateable was cancelled in 2016 after three seasons.

 Lawrence wrote a script for the Rush Hour television series, though it was ultimately canceled, after a single season.

 In 2017, Lawrence started developing a new multi-camera comedy series called Spaced Out, a show set in the world of commercial space travel.
 Lawrence is an executive producer for Whiskey Cavalier, described as an action dramedy starring Scott Foley and Lauren Cohan, which was ordered to series at ABC but canceled after 10 episodes.

 Lawrence co-created the Apple TV+ series Ted Lasso, which premiered in 2020 and has gone on to win two Primetime Emmy Awards for Outstanding Comedy Series.
 In 2022, Lawrence signed a new five-year overall deal with Warner Bros.
 Television Group through 2028.

+Lawrence also co-created the Apple TV+ series Shrinking, which premiered in 2023 and stars Jason Segel, Harrison Ford, and Jessica Williams.
+It has garnered widespread critical acclaim and was nominated for multiple Emmys, including several for Lawrence.

+Lawrence co-created Rooster, for HBO, which premiered in 2026, and stars Steve Carell.
+It has been compared to his other recent TV shows, Ted Lasso and Shrinking.
+It has been called by some critics as "hangout TV," and "found family TV."

 Personal life

 Lawrence married actress Christa Miller in 1999.
-They have three children together.
+They have three children together, including singer-songwriter Charlotte Lawrence.
 Miller has been cast in Lawrence projects Scrubs, Clone High, Cougar Town, and Shrinking.

 Lawrence is the great-great-grandson of Sarah and William Van Duzer Lawrence, whose home became Sarah Lawrence College.

 On July 21, 2017, Lawrence was involved in a plane crash on the East River in New York City with his family.
 Everyone aboard survived unscathed.